azuredevcollege/aidevcollege/day1/MLOps/MLOps.md

 But as our goal is to bring both worlds from the data scientists/ml experts and the developers together, that is why we consider the operationalization part as important to be (also briefly) emphasized.

-Today we will cover the following topics in several sections:
+Thus we will cover the following topics in several sections:

 |Topic|Section|
 |---|---|